matrix-org/matrix-spec-proposals/specification/client_server_api.rst

     "type": "m.login.password",
     "identifier": {
-      "medium": "<The medium of the third party identifier>", "address": "<The canonicalized third party address of the user>" },
+      "medium": "<The medium of the third party identifier>", "address": "<The canonicalised third party address of the user>" },
     "password": "<password>"
   }